What Is the Typical Recovery Time After Endovascular Interventions

 Return to Normal Activities

-After six weeks, most patients can return to their regular daily activities, including mild to moderate exercise.
-However, engaging in heavy physical labor may still require approval from a physician.
-The path back to normal life is different for everyone.
-However, research shows that with proper care, long-term results are usually very good.
+After six weeks, most patients can return to regular daily activities including mild to moderate exercise.
+Engagement in heavy physical labour may still require physician approval.
+Research shows that with proper care, long-term outcomes are consistently very good.

 Lifetime Surveillance Requirements

-Endovascular interventions necessitate ongoing monitoring to ensure their long-term effectiveness.
-This involves:
+Endovascular interventions require ongoing monitoring to ensure long-term effectiveness.

 • Regular imaging studies every 6 months to 1 year

-• Management of blood pressure and control of cardiovascular risk factors
+• Blood pressure management and cardiovascular risk factor control

 • Adherence to prescribed antiplatelet therapy

-• Lifestyle changes, such as quitting smoking and increasing physical activity
+• Lifestyle changes including smoking cessation and increased physical activity

 Procedure Type Hospital Stay Return to Work Full Recovery Follow-up Required